-A reconstituted Eden, realizing that the Seven Voices were about to sing the next iteration of reality into existence and that the sword was too powerful to be let out into the wider universe, plunged the weapon into a block of halfling-crafted stone.
-The halflings had just agreed to become custodians of the land which bore Eden’s name, and anything halfling-made would stay here with them.
+Near the end of The First Age, Phina, realizing that the Seven Voices were about to sing the next iteration of reality into existence and that the sword was too powerful to be let out into the wider universe, plunged the weapon into a block of halfling-crafted stone.
+The halflings had just agreed to become custodians of Eden, and anything halfling-made would stay here with them.
 And so, that was that—or, well, it should have been.

 The halflings, who had suffered greatly at the hands of Zaragon’s armies, feared the weapon and what it could do.
 And so, even though they could have removed the sword at any time—since they’d crafted its stone prison, after all—they never made any attempts to take it from its monument in the City of Hearts.

-The problem came during the Second Interregnum, when a young prince from Promiseland—who unknowingly had a measure of halfling blood in his veins—went adventuring.
-Seeking to prove himself as capable of greateness without any help from his father the king, Arthur le Fay came to the City of Hearts to try pulling the famous sword from the stone.
+The problem came during The Second Age, when a young prince from Promiseland—who unknowingly had a measure of halfling blood in his veins—went adventuring.
+Seeking to prove himself capable of greateness without any help from his father the king, Arthur Pendragon came to the City of Hearts to try pulling the famous sword from the stone.

 Did he think it would work?
 We cannot be sure.
 What we can be sure of is that it did work.
 He pulled the sword from the stone and brought it home with him to Promiseland to rule.
 And that is where many of the legends we’ve heard of old King Arthur here in The Real World were born.

-Near the end of his life, Arthur returned the sword to the stone—supposedly with a new spell set upon it, one that would only let one who shared his blood pull it free in the future—and there it remained until the coronation ceremony of Frieda Jacobs, as the first queen of The United Kingdom of Wonderland.
-By this point, Frieda’s descent from Arthur’s sister was well documented and everyone knew what would happen when she tried to pull the sword free.
+After Arthur’s death, the sword was returned to the stone—supposedly with a new spell set upon it, one that would only let a person who shared his blood pull it free in the future—and there it remained until the coronation ceremony of Frieda Jacobs, as the first queen of The United Kingdom of Wonderland.
+By this point, Frieda’s descent from Arthur’s sister Morgana was well documented and everyone knew what would happen when she tried to pull the sword free.
 And yet, it was still a highlight of the festivities for most.

 Thankfully for all in the land of Eden, Frieda and her descendants have never wielded the blade for evil as Zaragon did.
 They may have lopped a few heads off, as Queens of Hearts are wont to do, but all of those people deserved it.
 And they have never failed to put the sword back into the stone at the end of an Interregnum, have never sought to bring it back into the wider universe with them.
 Once the Seven Voices are singing and reality is about to begin anew, the sword is always tucked safely away—only to be used in this purgatorial paradise, and only by those with the blood of a man who was wise enough to use it well.